Indefinite Leave to Remain (10 Years Lawful Residence)

 How long does it take for the Home Office to process my application for ILR (10 Years long residence)?

-Standard processing time is 6 months, but it may take longer depending on the complexity of the case.
+Standard processing time is 6 months, but it may take longer depending on the complexity of the case and Home Office availability.

 Pricing